Slit Image Test

 Analyze->Set Scale-> [Click to Remove Scale]

 Compute Center of Mass.
-Select Slit, then control m.
+Select Slit, then control m

 Mask Holes

-Note: Accuracy of the hole positions is vary important.
-The hole positions are adjusted to compensate for parallax i.e., rays are not at right angels to the mask.
-This is done in 'router mask' of SlitTest.xls.
+Note:The hole poLITions are adjusted to compensate for parallax i.e., rays are not at right angels to the mask.
+This is done by the LIT Conic spreadsheet.

 A scanning laser which would start pulsing on detection of the edge, would eliminate the need for a mask.